Bellver Blue Tech Zone

 ROI = [(18,000 - 10,000) / 10,000] x 100 = 80%

-However, for this calculation to make sense, both costs and benefits need to be clearly identified.
+However, for this calculation to make sense, both costs and benefits must be accurately identified.

-One of the most common mistakes is calculating ROI based on only part of the budget.
-For measurement to be realistic, it is advisable to include:
+One of the most frequent errors is calculating ROI by only considering a portion of the budget.
+For the measurement to be realistic, it's advisable to include:

 • venue hire